reasonwithoutrestraint/site/Original/Ethics/My Position/Political Philosophy.md

 			- (2) The state coercion impairs minor constraint to reduce a comparable or larger constraint.
 			- (3) State coercion is the only way to alleviate these constraints.
-			- (4) The scope of the state coercion is as small as logistically feasible
+			- (4) The scope of the state coercion is as small as logistically feasible -> This not sufficient?
+See example where a majority votes to distribute organs from a minority to members of a majority who need them.
-	- Mandatory uses of state coercion:
+	- Non-democratic uses of state coercion:
 		- Subsidizing the basic requirements for ensuring everyone's values are input in the democratic system:
 			- Courts, Police, Military, Prison, Education
 		- Protections: protections against constraints when another person is causally responsible.